Cauldron (video game): Development

-Cauldron began development as a game based on the 1978 film Halloween.
-Palace obtained the video game rights and assigned Steve Brown to the project.
+After releasing The Evil Dead in 1984, Palace Software hired Steve Brown to design games and produce art as well as Stan Schembri to assist Richard Leinfellner with programming.
+Cauldron began development as a game based on the 1978 slasher film Halloween.
+Palace co-founder Pete Stone viewed video games as an extension of films and wanted to follow The Evil Dead with another horror movie adaptation.
+The company had obtained the film's video game rights and assigned Brown to the project.
 Unable to develop a concept he was happy with, Brown took the game in a new direction.
 Inspired by the Halloween holiday, he envisioned a game featuring witches and pumpkins.
 Stuart Hunt of Retro Gamer, however, attributed the switch to Mary Whitehouse's campaign against violent horror films in the 1980s.

-Brown submitted concept drawings to Palace co-founder Pete Stone, who approved further development.
+Brown submitted concept drawings to Stone, who approved further development.
 Influenced by what he deemed a "classical witch", Brown designed the witch with a long nose and a broomstick.
 He created a Plasticine model of the character as a reference for a painting that was used for the game's box art.
-Brown was joined by Richard Leinfellner, who served as the lead programmer.
+Brown was joined by Leinfellner, who served as the lead programmer.
 The two enjoyed different video game genres—Brown liked platform games, while Leinfellner preferred shoot 'em ups—and decided to create a game engine that could handle both methods of playing.
-Both developers play tested the game, but only played the segments individually rather than in a sequence.
+Leinfellner's early versions of the game had the witch only flying around the screen.
+After seeing this, Brown asked Leinfellner why games were either "scrolling or platform", which Leinfellner replied that there was no technical reason that prevented their combination.
+In order to make the witch land on the ground regularly, the team added locations for the character to replenish her magic points.
+Additionally, they implemented a magic meter as a finite supply of magic to increase the player's need to traverse on foot.
+Both developers play tested the game but only played the segments individually rather than in a sequence.
 In retrospect, Brown attributes the game's excess difficulty to this along with the fact that the two played with unlimited game lives.

 The game was released on three home computers: Amstrad CPC, Commodore 64, and ZX Spectrum.
 The Spectrum and Amstrad versions lack scrolling graphics in the shoot 'em up levels and use flick-screening to approximate it.
-A port of Palace's 1984 game The Evil Dead, originally programmed for the Commodore 64 by Leinfellner, was included on the second side of the Spectrum cassette.
+A port of Palace's previous game (The Evil Dead), originally programmed for the Commodore 64 by Leinfellner, was included on the second side of the Spectrum cassette.
 Retailers feared a parental backlash, resulting in a limited release for the game.
 Palace chose to include The Evil Dead to distribute the game to a wider audience.